MrFriendCS/MrFriendCS.github.io/h-cs/ddd/H-DDD-Santa-Gifts/README.md

 5. Calculate the total cost of all the gifts.

 6. Santa's local currency is Norwegian Kroner, with £1 = 14.079458 kr.
-Display the total cost in Kroner, rounded to 0 decimal places.
+Display the cost of all the toys in Kroner, rounded to 0 decimal places.

 7. Santa estimates that overall it costs about £15 to make a toy, but Mrs Claus thinks it's more.
 Calculate the correct value.

 8. For each surname, display how many children have that surname.

-9. Display how many children have been naughty or nice.
+9. Display how many children have been nice, and how many have not.

 10. By surname, display how many children have been naughty or nice.